World Bound Adventures: Japan

 Experiences you won’t want to miss:.

-• Test yourself during an astronaut training session with a Japanese Astronaut Trainer at the Japanese Aerospace Exploration Agency (JAXA)
+• Test yourself during an astronaut training session with a Japanese astronaut trainer at the Japanese Aerospace Exploration Agency (JAXA)

 Tokyo